-- Varied built form set-backs (excluding garages or carports) or an articulated facade with recessed or protruding elements - Varied floor levels (eg split-level home) - One of the following building elements: verandah, balcony, porch, portico, deck, terrace or individual architectural features or patterns - Architectural features for roof forms (eg gables, attic windows, eaves greater than 900mm) or non-traditional roof forms such as flat, skillion and butterfly forms - Architectural features for windows, such as bay windows, window boxes, window shading devices or other individual design elements.
+- Varied built form setbacks (excluding garages or carports) or an articulated facade with recessed or protruding elements - Varied floor levels (e.g. split-level home) - One of the following building elements: verandah, balcony, porch, portico, deck, terrace or individual architectural features or patterns - Architectural features for roof forms (e.g. gables, attic windows, eaves greater than 900mm) or non-traditional roof forms such as flat, skillion and butterfly forms - Architectural features for windows, such as bay windows, window boxes, window shading devices or other individual design elements.

 Houses on corner allotments should be designed to address both street frontages, particularly if of two storey construction, and hence should continue the treatment used on the primary facade.
-Building facades on secondary street frontages should still incorporate at least two (2) of the above design elements.
+Building facades on secondary street frontages should still incorporate at least two (2) of the above design elements, avoid blank walls and all windows within the first 5 metres should match the type and style of the primary frontage windows.